thomashefele/BigBrotherDataAnalysis/README.md

 ## Use:

 - Order a SOR (Strength of Relationship) data sheet first by "Match ID" alphabetically and then by Completion Date (from earliest date to latest)
-- Order a Match History Detail date sheet by "Match ID" alphabetically.
+- Order a Match History Detail data sheet by "Match ID" alphabetically.
 - Run the program in a R notebook.
 You will be prompted several separate times:

   First, to enter the pathway of the SOR file: